cristianoc/arc-challenge/symarc/experiments/006-repair-audit/repair_patterns.md

 ## What the patterns say about anti-unification and MDL

-The standard anti-unification guarantee concerns common substitution instances: from specialised fragments P_i obtain a template G and substitutions sigma_i with G sigma_i = P_i.
+The standard anti-unification guarantee concerns common substitution instances: from specialised fragments $P_i$, obtain a template $G$ and substitutions $\sigma_i$ such that

+$$
+G\sigma_i = P_i \qquad \text{for every } i.
+$$

 It does not guarantee that executing a repaired, closed solver gives more correct answers.
 See [Cerna and Kutsia, Anti-unification and Generalization: A Survey](https://www.ijcai.org/proceedings/2023/0736.pdf).

 The repairs suggest a useful hierarchy: